PETS AND PERSONALITY DEVELOPMENT BORIS M.LEVINSON

 Part of acquiring autonomy is the taking over of control over one's behavior, the development of self-discipline and impulse control.
 The ability to

-delay gratification, t o exercise patience, to carry out responsibilities, to recognize and defer to the needs of others o n occasion, are all part of being a self- directing human being.
-A child who is responsible for the well-being and training of a pet has t o exhibit all these capacities.
+delay gratification, t o exercise patience, to carry out responsibilities, to recognize and defer to the needs of others o n occasion, are all part of being a self- directing human being. child who is responsible for the well-being and training of a pet has t o exhibit all these capacities.
 H e is also trying to inculcate some of these abilities in his pet, who must wait to be fed o r walked, will

 not always be played with on demand, must learn not to damage furnishings, etc. Of course, the more self-mastery the child has a c q ~ ~ i r e d the better h e can